GordonLei/BindingOfRug/README.md

 - General Movement:
   - the move methods swap the entities of adjacent Tile(s) and also checks if the types of the Tile(s) are walls / chests.
     - If so, then entities can move onto walls and chests disappear if the Player steps on it.
 - Monster Movement:
   Version of the A* algorithm - checks all tiles around it and "moves" to the one with the closest manhattandistance.
    - It does this by adding itself to a closedlist such that the next tile cannot be one it already visited - should not get stuck.

+# Random Item Generation
+- When a player opens a chest, a random Item is generated.
+- Items have 4 different rarities: common, rare, epic, and legendary.
+  -The number of effects and power of effects increases with rarity
+- Items have a random _effects array of Effects, which are randomly generated from a preset list of effects
+  - Effects can be positive or negative
+- Item power ramps up with level, which is determined by the floor it is found in.
+- You start with a no-effect sword and no-effect armor

 # ASCII / UNICODE character guideline & representation
 - \"#" = wall
 - " " = empty space
-- "c" = chest
+- "C" = chest
-- "m" = monster
+- "M" = monster
-- "p" = player(you!)
+- "P" = player(you!)

 # Misc.
-We also used codenvy (https://codenvy.com/) to collectively write code on an online IDE.
+We also used codenvy (https://codenvy.com/) to collectively write code on an online IDE and GitHub for version control.